 - Allegations of discrimination which are linked to the dismissal

-- If the claims is listed for more than three days in the Employment Tribunal.
+- If the claims are listed for more than three days in the Employment Tribunal.

 |Estimated cost||VAT @ 20%||Total cost|